Like us on Facebook

 The organization, which runs The Earhart Project, believes rising tides and surf swept the aircraft over the edge of the barrier reef, causing it to sink beneath the water’s surface off the west end of Gardner Island.

-Speaking with the Daily Mail, Ric Gillespie, the executive director of TIGHAR, said, “The similarity to an engine cowling and prop shaft was not noticed until years later and the exact location was not noted at the time, which meant attempts to relocate the object were unsuccessful.”
+Talking with the Daily Mail, Ric Gillespie, the executive director of TIGHAR, explained, “The similarity to an engine cowling and prop shaft was not noticed until years later and the exact location was not noted at the time, which meant attempts to relocate the object were unsuccessful.”

 The photo is currently undergoing forensic analysis.
 While the results won’t immediately reveal what happened to Earhart and Fred Noonan, they will help to either rule out or strengthen theories surrounding the pair’s unsolved disappearance.

-According to Deep Sea Vision, the underwater scans were captured in mid-to-late 2023, during a 16-man search for the missing Electra.
+According to Deep Sea Vision, the underwater scans mentioned earlier in this article were captured in mid-to-late 2023, during a 16-man search for the missing Electra.
 Approximately 30 days into the mission, they captured what they believe are sonar images of the aircraft on the seafloor, approximately 100 miles from Howland Island and 16,000 feet below water.

 To locate the wreckage, the crew used the Kongsberg Discovery HUGIN 6000, “the most advanced underwater drone.”
 Over 5,200 square miles were surveyed before the device came across the object the team believes to be Earhart’s missing Electra.

-The discovery has yet to be confirmed, but that hasn’t stopped Tony Romeo, Deep Sea Vision CEO and former intelligence officer with the US Air Force, from speaking about it to the media.
+Tony Romeo, Deep Sea Vision CEO and former intelligence officer with the US Air Force, spoke to the media about the possible discovery.
 In an interview with Today, he said, “There’s no other known crashes in the area, and certainly not of that era or that kind of design with the tale that you see in the image.”

 More from us: Archaeologists Discover 2,000-Year-Old Home That May Have Belonged to Pliny the Elder